-To calculate and estimate your B2B or consumer promotion results, you can download or free template to use it before and after their launch.
+To estimate and calculate your B2B or consumer promotion, you can download our free template.
+This will help you before and after the promotion launch.

 6. Our software RunRunPromos

-· Landing page builder: You can create a customisable landing page to provide the best user experience.
-In the form, you can also personalise your fields’ type and name, including date, number, bank account numbers, phone numbers, drop-downs with the batch upload, among others.
+· Landing page builder: You can create a customisable landing page to provide the optimal user experience.
+You can customise your form to include fields such as: date, number, bank account number, phone number, and there is the option to batch upload.

-· Data reporting: In order to know if the campaign is working, you can see updated web analytics, graphics and metrics.
+· Data reporting: To find out if your campaign is working effectively, you can see real-time web analytics, graphics and metrics.

-· More than 100 promotions combinations: There’re more than 100 available promo combinations.
-You can incorporate the promo type you prefer with the incentive and pick the way to obtain it.
+· More than 100 promotion combinations: There’re more than 100 available promo combinations.
+Combine your preferred promo type with you incentive and customise the way it is distributed.

-· Many mechanics and incentives to choose: You can select from many mechanics, which are: text, video or music contests, trivia, polls, buying promos, Trade-in promos, 2-step promos, trials, quizzes, only entry promos, referrals and loyalty.
-In addition, your incentives can be based in limited or unlimited coupons, gifts and cash.
+· Multiple mechanics and incentives to choose from: You can select from many mechanics, which are: text, video or music contests, trivia, polls, buying promos, Trade-in promos, 2-step promos, trials, quizzes, referrals and loyalty.
+In addition, your incentives can be: limited or unlimited coupons, gifts and cash.

-· Integration with other sites or Facebook: Introduce your landing page on your website or your Facebook corporate page.
-Also, you can include your landing page in both.
+· Integration with other sites or Facebook: Integrate your website, landing page or your Facebook corporate page.

 · 100% responsive: The software automatically creates 100% responsive landing pages.

-If you have any doubts about launching your promotional campaign in RunRunPromos software, don’t hesitate to contact us!
+If you would like to know more about launching your promotional campaign in RunRunPromos, don’t hesitate to contact us!

 7. [Checklist] Steps to create and launch promotional campaigns

-- Understand which are the best promotion types for B2B and B2C.
+- · Understand the best promotions for B2B and B2C.

-- Follow the process of creating a promotion strictly.
-You cannot choose the promotion type without first defining the goals and target audience.
+- · Follow the process of creating a promotion to the letter.
+You cannot choose your promotion until you have defined your goals and target audience.

-- Hire a platform to manage the promotion.
+- · Use a specialist platform to build and manage the promotion.